m4rrc0/m4rrco-from-scratch/README.md

 - doing it for myself and for bringing something valuable to the world
 - host your own or mutualize to make it easy and cheap
 - write about it while I build
+- content has to be separated from the code base
+- themes should be separated as well
 - ... (more will come as I build)

 The moving parts, things to explore and build upon (in no particular order):